Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 Read Romans 3:10, 23; 5:8, 12; 6:23; 10:9–11, 13.
 What do these portions of Scripture say about God’s plan of salvation?
 Take some time to thank Jesus for being the Ultimate Game Changer.

-Oswald Chambers wrote, “You will never cease to be the most amazed person on earth at what God has done for you on the inside.”
-What has God done for you on the inside?
+Oswald Chambers wrote, “You will never cease to be the most amazed person on earth at what God has done for you on the inside.”2 What has God done for you on the inside?

 Read 2 Corinthians 5:20.
 What does it mean to be ambassadors for Christ?
 In what ways can you share Jesus with your team or coaches?

-Discuss the True Competitor Principle: In a single moment, God can change a heart.
-Ask, “Have you experienced a spiritual shift in your life?”
-Share your story of transformation.
-Pray together for every teammate and coach on your team to make such a game-changing life decision.
-Use “Game Plan” below to write the story of your own spiritual game changer.
+Discuss the True Competitor principle In a single moment, God can change a heart.
+Ask, Have I experienced a spiritual shift in my life?
+Share your story of transformation with someone on your team.
+Pray together that every teammate and coach will make such a game-changing life decision.
+Use the Game Plan section to write the story of your own spiritual game changer.

 GAME PLAN